pbeeken/WeatherKiosk/README.md

 Finally is the building of a weatherproof case that allows the Pi to not get too hot.
 (Fortunately the wall where this is likely to be mounted is just inside a covered area out of direct weather.)
 For me, this is the easy part.

 ## Making the Pi into a kiosk device
 There is a [seperate document on this](RaspberryPiKiosk.md).
 There is a lot of helpful information out there but, really, every setup is different and each use case requires tinkering, experimentation and testing.
 After starting with a full copy of Raspbian and peeling away unneeded software, I downgraded to Raspian Lite and built up.
 Because I am running python I needed to get a few important libraries installed that worked correctly on a RPi (*hint, don't use pip in this situation, matplotlib, numpy and pandas need to be built specifically for the arm processor*).
 Could I have used node?
-Sure, but because I am gathering data from disparate sources and wanted the convenience of pandas' robust importing to read and formatting data.
+Sure, but because I am gathering data from disparate sources and wanted the convenience of pandas' robust importing to read and formatting data I'm kinda forced along the python path.
+I have since discovered that there is an effort to build a matplotlib type library in ts.
 I was even able to write a simple caching tool so I wouldn't be rude to the NWS and NOAA servers.
 In short: not a learning curve I wanted to go up right now.

 ## Some of the tools I needed to build
 While I had some familiarity with html from back in the days where all pages were built by hand, the huge addition of new tags and 'best practices' of how to set up css was new.
 The idea was to let the html do the layout while asynchronous background processes kept the graphics up to date.
 The main processes that I planed to have running: